-Figure 6- 51.
+Figure 6-51.
 Time Zone and DST Settings Page

-Parameter Description Time Zone and DST Settings Daylight Saving Time State Use this pull-down menu to Enable or Disable the DST Settings.
-Daylight Saving Time Offset in Minutes Use this pull-down menu to specify the amount of time that will constitute your local DST offset - 30, 60, 90, or 120 minutes.
-Time Zone Offset from GMT in +/- HH:MM Use these pull-down menus to specify your local time zone's offset from Greenwich Mean Time (GMT.)
+Parameter Description Time Zone and DST Settings

+Daylight Saving Time Offset in Minutes Use this pull-down menu to specify the amount of time that will constitute your local Diffset - 30, 60, 90, or 120 minutes.
+Use these pull-down menus to specify your local time zone's offset from Greenwing Mean Time (GMT.)
 DST Repeating Settings - Using repeating mode will enable DST seasonal time adjustment.
 Repeating mode requires that the DST beginning and ending date be specified using a formula.
 For example, specify to begin DST on Saturday during the second week of April and end DST on Sunday during the last week of October.

-- From: Which Day Enter the week of the month that DST will start.
-From: Day of Week Enter the day of the week that DST will start on.
-From: Month Enter the month DST will start on.
+From: Which Day Enter the week of the month that DST will start.
+The content of the co requires that the DST beginning and ending date be specified using a formula.
+For example, specify to be DST on Saturday during the second week of April and end DST on Sunday during the last week of October.
+From: Which Day From: Day of Week From: Month Enter the month DST will start on.
 From: time in HH:MM Enter the time of day that DST will start on.
 To: Which Day Enter the week of the month the DST will end.
 To: Day of Week Enter the day of the week that DST will end.
 To: Month Enter the month that DST will end.
 To: time in HH:MM Enter the time DST will end.
 DST Annual Settings - Using annual mode will enable DST seasonal time adjustment.
 Annual mode requires that the DST beginning and ending date be specified consisely.
 For example, specify to begin DST on April 3 and end DST on October 14.
 From: Month Enter the month DST will start on, each year.
 From: Day Enter the day of the week DST will start on, each year.
 From: Time in HH:MM Enter the time of day DST will start on, each year.

-••••• To: Month Enter the month DST will end on, each year.
+To: Month Enter the month DST will end on, each year.
 To: Day Enter the day of the week DST will end on, each year.
-To: Time in HH:MM Enter the time of day that DST will end on, each year.
+To: Time in HH:MM